 For a long time, the city centre was closed for reconstruction.
 As a result, the suburbs flourished in their new positions as key commercial areas.
 With a newly revitalised city centre, however, businesses and capital have begun filtering back into the city.

-The main shopping attraction in central Christchurch remains the longstanding department store, Ballantynes.
-Away from the city centre, Christchurch's malls are hugely popular.
-Here expats can expect to find cinemas, restaurants and department stores.
+Along with The Crossing and the SALT District being musts for avid shoppers, the main shopping attraction in central Christchurch remains the longstanding department store, Ballantynes.
+Away from the city centre, Christchurch's suburban malls are also hugely popular.
+Here expats can expect to find cinemas, restaurants and a variety of department stores.

 Expats looking to furnish their homes should visit the furniture and decor stores found on Moorhouse Avenue and Blenheim Road.